Studies of maturation evolution: Dyostem

 Every advancement we make has a single purpose: to continue doing what we love, but in a more sustainable, efficient, and conscious way.

-Our team drives research projects that ensure the excellence of each wine, always with deep respect for the land that gives us life.
+Our team leads research projects that ensure the excellence of each of our wines, always with a deep respect for the land that gives us life:

-The study analyzes the relationship between climatic factors and grape production in Lanzarote between 2002 and 2010, using climatic data from the Tinajo winery and production figures from the Lanzarote...
+Study analyzing the relationship between climatic factors and grape production in Lanzarote between 2002 and 2010, using climatic data from the Tinajo station and production figures from the Lanzarote DO...

 We care for soil life through practices such as vermicomposting, fostering the vine’s natural fertility and balance.